Asthma treatment in Minnesota and western Wisconsin

 If breathing doesn’t always come easy, you’re not alone.
 According to the Centers for Disease Control and Prevention, asthma affects one in 13 people.
 With proper care, people with asthma can live healthy, active lives.

 Asthma is a lung disease that causes air passages to swell.
 It narrows your airways and makes them more sensitive to irritants.
-Common irritants include allergens, air pollution, hot or cold weather and vigorous exercise.
+Common triggers include allergens,

-Our asthma specialists are available at clinics throughout the Twin Cities and western Wisconsin.
+Our asthma specialists are available at clinics in Minnesota and western Wisconsin.
 This includes two allergy and asthma specialty clinics where our team of specialists helps treat and manage even the most difficult-to-control asthma conditions.
 At these locations, you can see an asthma specialist and an allergist in one visit if you have both conditions.

 Anytime you have new or unusual symptoms that you are concerned about or are worsening, you should talk to a doctor so they can help guide you on next steps.